 CSO Study Break Public Service Stipend Program

-The Career Services Office is pleased to announce the 2017 Study Break Public Service Stipend Program.
 This Program, which is funded by donations from sponsors of the Study Break, is designed to provide stipends to fund public interest and government internships for a select number of first- and second-year Texas Law students.
 Students who are selected to participate in the Program will receive a stipend of up to $4,000 to support 400 hours (10 weeks) of unpaid work in an internship with a government agency or a 501(c)(3) public interest organization.
 Internships with judicial courts are not eligible.

 Students who are interested in participating in the Program must secure an internship with an eligible organization, designate a supervising attorney at that organization, and apply for a place in the Program.
 Both the value and number of stipends awarded depends on the availability of funding; selection into the Program is expected to be competitive.